sismundocarlo-byte/Python-for-Data-and-AI/Journal-Entry-1.md

 Choose one industry from today's "Real-World AI Applications" discussion (healthcare, finance, retail, education, manufacturing, customer service, agriculture, transportation, or government) and write a short case study — 150 250 words. — that answers:

+- One example of this Ai real application is Engineering Field.
+Ai now a days can help project managers in making the planning and scheduling.
+In the old days it is so hard handling and monitorong large of projects that is going on at the same time.
+What is needed on a certain project.
+Conflict of scheduling the number of manpower needed to handle a certain project.
+And lots of other problem that we can encounter when handling multiple projects in Engineering field.

 • What real problem does AI solve in this industry?

+- Ai really does help in Engineering field .
+Example Ai can help create a timetable of handilng multiple projects with  a set of duration and how many manpower is needed to handle the projects simultaneously.
+There is a lot of application out there that does exactly this.

 • What data would a system need to solve it?

+- Project being handled and how many
+- Set of Duration for each project.
+- The number of manpower you currently have and the number of manpower each

 • What could go wrong if the system is biased, wrong, or misused — and who would that affect?